llvm/llvm-project/llvm/docs/LangRef.rst

 The result of ``ptrmask(ptr, mask)`` is equivalent to ``getelementptr ptr, (ptrtoint(ptr) & mask) - ptrtoint(ptr)``.
-Both the returned pointer and the first argument are based on the same underlying object (for more information on the *based on* terminology see :ref:`the pointer aliasing rules <pointeraliasing>`).
+Both the returned pointer(s) and the first argument are based on the same underlying object (for more information on the *based on* terminology see :ref:`the pointer aliasing rules <pointeraliasing>`).
 If the bitwidth of the mask argument does not match the pointer size of the target, the mask is